 Answer: Yes, a registered trademark can be removed on the basis of non-use.
 Except as excused in clause 3 of section 47 of trademarks act, 1999, a trademark may be removed on the ground of non-use if:

 1. That the trademark was registered without any bona fide intention and was not used till date three months before the date of the application for removal; or

 2. Trademark was not used for a continuous period of five years from the date of registration of trademark and application was made after three months from the expiry of five years.

 Answer: Yes, sounds or smells are registrable as a mark.
 However, they should be capable of being reproduced graphically and should be distinctive.
 For sound marks, the reproduction of the same has to be submitted in the MP3 format not exceeding thirty seconds’ length recorded along with a graphical representation of its notations.
 The smell can be represented as chemical formula along with the sample.
 Eg. the 4711 cologne

 Answer: International Classification of goods and services (Nice Classification) is adopted in India.

-Answer: Section 9 of the trade marks act, 1999 provides absolute grounds and section 11 provides relative grounds for refusal of registration of India.
-Trademark laws mandates trademark to be distinctive and non-descriptive in order to get registered.
-Rationale behind this provision is that non-distinctive or descriptive marks can’t be granted monopoly being generic to the trade and are open for public use without any exclusive rights over the same.
-Some of the examples of non-distinctive or descriptive marks are give below:
+Answer: Section 9 of the trademarks act, 1999 provides absolute grounds, and section 11 provides relative grounds for refusal of registration of India.
+Trademark laws mandate trademarks to be distinctive and non-descriptive in order to get registered.
+The rationale behind this provision is that non-distinctive or descriptive marks can’t be granted monopoly being generic to the trade and are open for public use without any exclusive rights over the same.
+Some of the examples of non-distinctive or descriptive marks are given below:

 1. Dalal street for financial services